getsentry/rfcs/text/0037-anr-rates.md

 # Summary

-Calculate ANR (App Not Responding) rates with session backed data to match Google Play app's Android vitals as closely as possible.
-The more desirable option between the two presented in this RFC is introducing a new, optional tag (name TBD, but options include `mechanism`, `error.mechanism`, `freeze_mechanism`) in the release health metrics data to track the type of ANR which will allow us to calculate the ANR rate without discrepancies introduced by client-side sampling.
+Calculate ANR (App Not Responding) rates with session backed data to match Google Play Console's Android vitals as closely as possible.
+The more desirable option between the two presented in this RFC is introducing a new, optional tag called `abnormal_mechanism` in the release health metrics dataset to track the type of ANR which will allow us to calculate the ANR rate without discrepancies introduced by client-side sampling.
 This tag will only be set by the Android SDK for sessions that experience an ANR event.
-We will be limiting the cardinality of the tag values; currently expecting to distinguish between user-perceived vs other ANRs, with a hope to extend to a third value to track AppHangs from iOS in the future.
+We will be limiting the cardinality of the tag values; currently expecting to distinguish between background and foreground (user-perceived) ANRs, with a potential to extend to a third value to track AppHangs from iOS in the future.

 # Motivation

-ANR rate is an app health diagnostic (much like crash rate) that Google Play provides to allow developers to compare stability of releases.
+ANR rate is an app health diagnostic (much like crash rate) that Google Play Console provides to allow developers to compare stability of releases.
 Google Play Console (platform that Google provides for developers to monitor the performance of their app, where they would find ANR rate) is not accessible to all developers on a project/team.
-We want to surface ANR rates (and potentially user-perceived ANR rates) in Sentry to consolidate these app health diagnostics in one place.
+We want to surface ANR rates and user-perceived ANR rates in Sentry to consolidate these app health diagnostics in one place.

 # Background